ACD-CLIP: Decoupling Representation and Dynamic Fusion for Zero-Shot Anomaly Detection: Methodology

 \section{Methodology}

-As illustrated in Figure~\ref{fig:2}, our ACD-CLIP framework introduces two core innovations to adapt VLMs for ZSAD: \textbf{(1)} an architectural co-design for decoupled representation learning, and \textbf{(2)} a dynamic gateway for cross-modal fusion.
+As illustrated in Figure~\ref{fig:2}, our ACD-CLIP framework introduces two core innovations to adapt VLMs for ZSAD: \textbf{(1)} a \textbf{Conv-LoRA Adapter} to instill local inductive biases for fine-grained representation, and \textbf{(2)} a \textbf{Dynamic Fusion Gateway} for adaptive cross-modal fusion.